Focus and Scope of the Journal

 Íkala, Journal of Language and Culture, is a refereed scientific journal published by School of Languages at University of Antioquia in Medellín, Colombia.
 Its main objective is to provide an academic forum for respectful, informed discussion about current subjects related to language and culture, linguistics, literature, translation, and teaching and learning foreign languages, among others.
 The journal continuously receives empirical studies, literature reviews, theoretical and methodological articles, case studies and book reviews written in English, Spanish, French, or Portuguese.
 These articles are gathered in three issues, each with an average of twelve articles, and they are published in January, May and September yearly.

 Once a year, the journal publishes a special issue on topics of great interest for the field.
 Some of those topics have been about the professional development of language teachers, translation, terminology and specialized languages, global languages and local identities, academic writing, and literacy studies in Latin America.
 Other topics to be discussed in future publications from 2021 to 2023 will include systemic functional linguistics applied in language education, the use of technology and information communications (TIC) in the teaching of languages, and audiovisual translation.
-These special issues are generally published in January yearly, and they are available online in open access as the regular issues.
+These special issues are generally published once a year, and they are available online in open access as the regular issues.

 The journal expects that manuscripts submitted to regular and special issues uphold the following: meet the highest standards of academic excellence; advance theoretical knowledge by addressing current and cutting-edge topics in applied linguistics; reflect critically on theory and practice; show topic originality; contribute to or stimulate current debate; offer new, original interpretations of the topics of interest; demonstrate rigor in data collection and analysis; present interesting results, discussions and conclusions with a great depth of analysis; be well written with sophistication, precision and conciseness; avoid biased or prejudiced language; meet the specifications of the Publication Manual of the American Psychological Association, APA (7.th Ed.); and in general, make a significant contribution to the field.